metacreature/ecmblib_python/README.md

 ## About this repository:

-This is the library you can use for your project to build *.ecmb-files, while not caring about the internals of the file-format.
+This is the python-library you can use for your project to build `*`.ecmb - files without caring about the internals of the file-format.
 You can't do anything wrong with this, coz if you do a mistake (eg. passing a boolean to set_description()) an ecmbException will be raised and after the creation the file will be automatic validated.

 # Using the library